What is CAOAC? We are often asked this

 If you are interested in joining CAOAC as a club or as a private (non-voting) member, please contact our Membership Chair, see under committees for link.

-In person meetings are held dmonthly (except July & August) in Waterdown, Ontario (unless otherwise posted) at the Optimist Hall where clubs which are within driving distance send their representative (s) to discuss issues of the day as well as the future.
-Online meetings are held when we are not meeting at the hall via Skype.
+In person meetings are held monthly (except July & August) in Waterdown, Ontario (unless otherwise posted) at the Optimist Hall where clubs which are within driving distance send their representative (s) to discuss issues of the day as well as the future.
+For those unable to attend, due to distance, joining via Skype is also an option.
 See our calendar for details.

 These are not like regular aquarium club meetings with speakers

 and programs but are business meetings with an executive and board

 of directors along with the club reps.
 Proxy votes received via post

 or email are also accepted.
 All clubs are sent the minutes of each

 meeting included in our Newsletter via email.
 Most